 The Ride Music Starts

-On October 2, a World Trade Organization (WTO) arbitrator rendered a decision that authorizes the United States to apply retaliatory tariffs on as much as $7.5 billion worth of European exports each year until WTO-illegal European subsidies to its aircraft industry are removed.
+On October 2, 2019, a World Trade Organization (WTO) arbitrator rendered a decision that authorized the United States to apply retaliatory tariffs on as much as $7.5 billion worth of European exports each year until WTO-illegal European subsidies to its aircraft industry were removed.
 In a press release issued that day, the U.S. Trade Representative (USTR) announced that beginning October 18, the United States would apply WTO-approved tariffs on a list of EU products.
-The list includes 10 percent duties on civil aircraft, but also 25 percent duties on goods we consume directly including butter, various cheeses, clementines, clams, green olives and single-malt Irish and Scotch Whiskies.
+The list included 10 percent duties on civil aircraft, but also 25 percent duties on goods we consume directly including butter, various cheeses, clementines, clams, green olives and single-malt Irish and Scotch Whiskies.

-Theme Park Rules
+Tariff Retaliation’s Theme Park Rules

 If there is an appeal, the Appellate Body reviews the case and delivers its findings, together with the panel report as modified by the appeal, to the DSB.
 If the complaining party wins, the losing party is given a “reasonable” period of time to implement the decision.
-The original panel may be called upon to determine if the losing party implemented the ruling in the agreed timeframe.
+The original panel may be called upon to determine if the losing party implemented the ruling in the agreed time frame.
 If not, there are two alternatives for the party bringing the case: seek compensation or retaliate.

-Beef and Bananas – How Carousel Started
+Beef and Bananas – How The Carousel Started

 In some cases, applying tariffs on imports isn’t enough to induce compliance.
 When the United States, Ecuador, Honduras, Guatemala and Mexico won their case in the WTO challenging the legality of Europe’s banana import policy, the European Union (EU) failed to comply with the ruling, even in the face of nearly $200 million in U.S. tariffs.
 U.S. banana exporters, increasingly frustrated with the EU’s lack of compliance with the WTO ruling, looked to Congress to enact a new tool to increase the pressure.

 Riding a New Horse

 USTR ultimately did not pull the trigger to rotate its retaliatory tariff list in either the banana or beef cases as the matters got bound up in a separate dispute over U.S. tax benefits for foreign sales corporations (FSC).
 The EU had previously won a case against FSC and the U.S. amended its law in November 2000 in response.
 The EU challenged whether that revision brought the measure into WTO compliance.
-The United States and EU agreed informally that the EU would not pursue sanctions in the FSC case, but if the United States revised its product lists under the carousel provisions, all bets were off.
+The United States and EU agreed informally that the EU would not pursue sanctions in the FSC case, but if the United States revised its product lists under the carousel retaliation provisions, all bets were off.
 Ultimately, the WTO ruled the revised U.S. law was not compliant, the United States lost its appeal, and the issue was not resolved until five years later.

 Others Get on the Ride